centre-for-humanities-computing/web-extractor/README.md

 If a path to a directory containing previous extracted data is passed in, Cmp-extractor will add to the existing files and screenshot directory instead of creating a new directory.

+### Screenshots
+If screenshots are enabled (default) a screenshot will taken of every page which can be reached.
+So even if no rule does match or there are no rules at all a screenshot is still taken.

+For further control each rule can specify if additional screenshots should be taken (see [extractor.waitFor](#extractorwaitforpage-async)).

 ## Extraction Rules
 Each rule is tested one by one in alphabetical order until a match is found.
 In the event of a match the result is saved and any remaining rules are aborted.